 Born in Kent, Blake studied at Gravesend School of Art before a period of national service in the Royal Air Force.
 He was later accepted into the prestigious Royal College of Art in London and graduated in 1956, receiving a Leverhulme Research Award to study popular art which allowed him to travel extensively, drawing inspiration as he roamed.

 It was around the period of his return to the UK that Blake's style evolved from the classical naturalistic oil works of his early period to the collaged images of movie stars, musicians and pin-up girls that we most readily associate him with today.
 Blake has however, always retained a naturalistic strand of his practice and continues to work in oil on canvas throughout his ongoing career.

-Like many artists of his time, he came of age in a country recovering from the war so, much of his interests were drawn toward the bright and happy lifestyle that was being touted in America via their booming advertising industry.
-Blake utilized ground breaking new methods such as screen-printing to create optimistic and bold renditions of life in magazines, on posters, and billboards.
-This challenged the status quo’s idea about what constituted art and broke down barriers between traditional fine art and the new cutting-edge field of Pop.
+Like many artists of his time, he came of age in a country recovering from the war so many of his interests were drawn toward the bright and happy lifestyle that was being touted in America via their booming advertising industry.
+Blake utilised ground breaking new methods such as screen-printing to create optimistic and bold renditions of life in magazines, on posters and billboards.
+This challenged the status quo's idea about what constituted art and broke down barriers between traditional fine art and the new cutting-edge field of Pop.

 Blake once said, “You simply can't make art without having that history of art behind you and I think if you asked any artist they would always say they had learned from previous art.
 Perhaps I show that more than most in that I often appropriate art and quote from it.”